-Macedonia: Pressure mounts on EBRD to quit HPP Boskov most project15.
-May 2015. / SEE Energy News
+Macedonia: Pressure mounts on EBRD to quit HPP Boskov most project, SEE Energy News

 Macedonia’s Mavrovo national park is the largest and richest national park in the country and home to the critically endangered Balkan Lynx.
 The Macedonian government, however, has plans to also make Mavrovo the home for two large and around 20 small hydro power plants, one with financial support from the EBRD.

 One of the large hydro power plants, Boskov Most, involves a 33 metre accumulation dam and a power plant with total capacity of 68MW.
 The project is being financially supported by the EBRD with an initial EUR 65 million.
 The total project cost had initially been assessed at EUR 85 million, but soon after project preparations began the project sponsor and the bank realised that the project costs were set to almost double.
 Another large accumulation project, the Lukovo Pole project is under consideration for financial support by the World Bank.

 In 2011, when approving the Boskov Most hydro power plant for financing, the EBRD failed to realise that the location of the planned project is in fact a critical habitat vital for the survival of the fragile lynx population in the Balkans.
 An in house EBRD project complaint mechanism (PCM) report, prepared after a complaint was submitted in 2011 by the Macedonian civil society organisation Eko-svest, claimed that the bank did not follow its own procedures in the assessment of the project’s impacts before approving it.
 The EBRD’s Environmental and social policy indeed states that it should not invest in critical habitats unless project impacts can be fully mitigated.